Carole Ruggier: Career

 In 2002, Ruggier voiced the character of the Greek goddess Athena in the game Age of Mythology.
 She would voice the character again, but a different version for a different game for which she is best known.
 This was for the God of War series, which was originally based on Greek mythology.
-Her first role as Athena in the series was in the first game, God of War (2005); she also provided the voice of the goddess Aphrodite, who was a minor character in the game.
+Her first role as Athena in the series was in the first game, God of War (2005); she also provided the voice of the goddess Aphrodite, who was a main character in the game.
 Ruggier reprised Athena in the 2007 sequel God of War II.
-Erin Torpey took over the role of Athena in subsequent games; however, Ruggier did return to the role for the character's brief cameo appearance in 2018's God of War.
+Erin Torpey voiced the role of Athena in God of War III; however, Ruggier did return to the franchise for the character's cameo appearance in 2018's God of War.
 She also voiced the Geologist in Jak and Daxter: The Precursor Legacy.
 Before voicing Auntie Dot in Halo: Reach, Ruggier had only heard of the Halo series, but did not know what it was about until her husband "filled [her] in".
 She also cast and directed the voices for the games Freelancer, Dino Crisis 3, Devil May Cry 2, Chaos Legion, Combat Flight Simulator 2, and the GameCube remake of Resident Evil.

+Personal life

+She is married to award winning Supervising Sound Editor Bryan Bowen and the couple lives in Los Angeles, California.